-[†]Registered on the Competent Persons Scheme (GB only see page 31/ INFO (Republic of Ireland).
+Registered on the Competent Persons Scheme (GB only see page 38/ INFO (Republic of Ireland).

 - 1.9 Do not make unauthorised changes to the appliance. - 1.10 The chimney must be swept at least once a year.
-See Section 12. - 1.11 Do not connect, or share, the same flue or chimney system with another appliance. - 1.12 This appliance is designed to be used with the doors shut.
+See Section 13. - 1.11 Do not connect, or share, the same flue or chimney system with another appliance. - 1.12 This appliance is designed to be used with the doors shut.
+However it can be operated with the doors fully open, using the purpose designed sparkguard from Yeoman, if fitted to a chimney with a better than average flue pull.
+Note: This will reduce the efficiency of the appliance.